Jubaz/log-viewer/README.md

 - php artisan serve

-You can run tests with "./vendor/bin/phpunit" command
+You can run tests with "php artisan test" command